SLA 3D Printing and Its Advantages over DLP

 Once both post-processing and support removal has been done, you will notice that SLA's parts are smoother than DLP.
 These make them great for visual model parts and injection mold prototyping.
 SLA can create finer and more exact details in contrast to DLP because it has a smaller layer height and laser spot size which in turn can create sturdier and smoother looking parts.

 SLA’s technology doesn’t depend on heat, so it is excellent for producing either smaller or bigger parts without too much trouble.
+Because of this technological advancement, SLA makes large scale 3d printing possible.
 Many companies utilize SLA printing to create whole structures, such as a desk, or even car companies which build bumpers and other important car parts via SLA 3D printing technology.

 With SLA, you can utilize materials similar to glass, biocompatible materials, casting resins and many other options.
 The materials utilized in SLA 3D printing are utilized by dentists, car companies, jewelers and many more.
 Other materials include ABS plastic, PLA, nylon, epoxy resins, silver, titanium, steel, wax and much more.